PratyakshT/Real-Time-Chess/README.md

 # ♟️ Multiplayer Chess Game

-A web-based real-time multiplayer chess game built using HTML, CSS, JavaScript, and *Socket.io*.
+A web-based real-time multiplayer chess game built using *HTML*, *CSS*, *JavaScript*, and **Socket.io**.
 Players can challenge friends or strangers and play full chess games.

 ---